Apollounknowndev/worldgen-docs/docs/docs/configured-features/feature-types/nether-forest-vegetation.md

 The `minecraft:nether_forest_vegetation` feature type is used to place a patch of plants in the Nether.
 In vanilla, it's used in the Nether.
 Shocking, right?

+{: .condition }
+> This feature is only placed if the block below the placement position is in the `minecraft:nylium` block tag.

 ### Json format

 <pre>